Fuel cell: Buses

 As of August 2011, there were about 100 fuel cell buses in service around the world.
 Most of these were manufactured by UTC Power, Toyota, Ballard, Hydrogenics, and Proton Motor.
 UTC buses had driven more than 600000 miles by 2011.
 Fuel cell buses have from 39% to 141% higher fuel economy than diesel buses and natural gas buses.

 As of 2019, the NREL was evaluating several current and planned fuel cell bus projects in the U.S.

 Trains

+Train operators may use hydrogen fuel cells in trains in an effort to save the costs of installing overhead electrification and to maintain the range offered by diesel trains.
+They have encountered expenses, however, due to fuel cells in trains lasting only three years, maintenance of the hydrogen tank and the additional need for batteries as a power buffer.
 In 2018, the first fuel cell-powered trains, the Alstom Coradia iLint multiple units, began running on the Buxtehude–Bremervörde–Bremerhaven–Cuxhaven line in Germany.
-These trains offer the advantages of electric trains over Diesel locomotives and DMU’s in eliminating smokestack emissions from the trains themselves without the use of electrification by overhead catenerary infrastructure.
-Such trains have been ordered or are being tested in Sweden and the UK.
+Hydrogen trains have also been introduced in Sweden and the UK.

 Trucks

 In December 2020, Toyota and Hino Motors, together with Seven-Eleven (Japan), FamilyMart and Lawson announced that they have agreed to jointly consider introducing light-duty fuel cell electric trucks (light-duty FCETs).
 Lawson started testing for low temperature delivery at the end of July 2021 in Tokyo, using a Hino Dutro in which the Toyota Mirai fuel cell is implemented.
 FamilyMart started testing in Okazaki city.

 In August 2021, Toyota announced their plan to make fuel cell modules at its Kentucky auto-assembly plant for use in zero-emission big rigs and heavy-duty commercial vehicles.
 They plan to begin assembling the electrochemical devices in 2023.

 In October 2021, Daimler Truck's fuel cell based truck received approval from German authorities for use on public roads.